Todd matches Johnson's 61 to take the lead at Travelers - WHIZ News

 The 34-year-old Georgian, playing a couple holes behind Johnson, had a chance at the tournament’s second 60 of the week but missed a 10-foot putt to the left on the 18th hole.

-He finished with a 54-hole score of 192 after shooting 66-65 the first two rounds.
+He finished with a 54-hole score of 192, 18 under par, after shooting 66-65 the first two rounds.
 Johnson, who is looking for his 21st win on tour, also has improved each day, opening with a 69-64.

 “It’s hard to miss the leader boards obviously, so (Johnson’s) name was up there from a pretty early point,” Todd said.
 “Again, I just use it as motivation to go out there and make some more birdies.”